PhilChodrow/PIC16A/syllabus.md

 Attendance at scheduled lecture sessions is **encouraged but optional**.
 You can achieve a 100% in this course without ever attending a scheduled lecture section.
 Of course, attendance at lecture will help you learn the material more rapidly and thoroughly.
 Scheduled lecture sessions will include Q&A, discussion, supplementary lectures, and both individual and group activities.

 **Attendance at discussion sessions is expected**.
 What "expected" means is that Discussion activities count toward your overall grade.
-It is not possible to obtain a grade higher than an A- without attending Discussion.
+The highest grade that can be obtained in PIC16A without attending Discussion is a B+.

 Under certain circumstances, you can receive an exemption which will allow you not to attend the scheduled Discussion section.
 You should request an exemption from me if: